-- Wireless Communications: spatial modulation, full-duplex communications, physical-layer network coding, non-orthogonal multiple-access systems.
+- Wireless Communications: Reconfigurable intelligent surfaces, spatial modulation, full-duplex communication, non-orthogonal multiple-access systems, physical-layer network coding, massive MIMO.

 Current Postgraduate Students